Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Methodology

-Presence of two or more flat-spectrum core images provides a simple and interesting probe to detect candidates of lensed CRSs, with massive PBHs acting as point-like lenses.
-We try to find suitable lens candidates from the 543 flat-spectrum CRSs, based on the three selection criteria as mentioned in~\citet{Wilkinson2001}: I) For the surface-brightness distribution of CRS, the primary compact component should be much larger than the secondary and other counterparts; II) For the flux density the CRS cores, the ratio of the primary and secondary compact components should be $\leq 40:1$; III) For the positions of the CRS cores, the separation of the primary and secondary compact components should be $\delta \leq \Delta \theta \leq \Delta$.
+In order to carry out systematic search for strong gravitational lenses on mas-scales, with possible multiple images produced by gravitational lensing, we turn to the Astrogeo VLBI FITS image database \footnote{http://astrogeo.org/vlbi\_images/.}, the NASA/IPAC Extragalactic Database (NED) \footnote{http://ned.ipac.caltech.edu/.}, and the VLBI-derived catalogue OCARS \footnote{http://www.gaoran.ru/english/as/ac\_vlbi/ocars.txt.} \citep{Malkin2018} to obtain the radio images and additional information of these 543 flat-spectrum CRSs.
+Specially, the B1950 and J2000 name for the P85 radio sources are determined at the Astrogeo VLBI FITS image database at the time this search, with the source name, positions and redshift given by \citet{Preston85}.
+It is worth noting that the final CRS sample ($N=543$) were observed at multiple radio frequencies, showing an unresolved flat-spectrum core with high resolution in at least one of the available observing band.
+The presence of two or more flat-spectrum core images provides a simple and interesting probe to detect candidates of lensed CRSs, with massive PBHs acting as point-like lenses.
+We try to find suitable lens candidates from the 543 flat-spectrum CRSs, based on the three major selection criteria as mentioned in~\citet{Wilkinson2001}: I) Although the effect of lensing magnifies the brightness of the images, the total surface brightness of the source is conserved based on conservation of energy.
+For the surface-brightness distribution of CRS, the primary compact component should be much larger than the secondary and other counterparts; II) For the flux density of the CRS, the ratio of the primary and secondary compact components should be $\leq 40:1$; III) For the positions of the CRS cores, the separation of the primary and secondary compact components should be $\delta \leq \Delta \theta \leq \Delta$.
 Here $\delta$ and $\Delta$ denote the minimum and maximum image separations, i.e., the angular resolution and the limited field of view (FoV) of the observation with which each radio source was observed.
-The first quantity which needs clarification is the achievable resolution with the visibility distribution of the VLBI core.
-Given the mean angular size of the P85 radio sources ($\sim 1.5$ mas), such issue has been extensively discussed in the literature, based on the resolution criteria focusing on the minimum resolvable size of a Gaussian component~\citep{Lobanov05,Kovalev05}
+In this analysis we make a conservative estimation and take the typical value of $\delta=1.5$ mas (the achievable resolution with the visibility distribution of the VLBI core) and $\Delta=50$ mas (the field of view of $\sim 50\times50$ mas) for the P85 radio sources \citep{Wilkinson2001}.

-More specifically, with the representative value for the half-power beam width ($b$) and the signal--to--noise ratio ($SNR$) from P85 survey, the corresponding resolution is $\theta_{\mathrm{lim}}\sim0.20$ mas with a baseline $B=8\times 10^7$~\citep{Jackson12}, which can be significantly smaller than the typical value used in the previous works~\citep{Wilkinson2001}.
-The second quantity we clarify is the FoV within which each radio source was observed.
-In this analysis we make a conservative estimation and take the typical value of $\Delta=50$ mas.